wyntau/MVCObject/README.md

 ## MVCObject

-An implementation of Google Maps' MVCObject.
+An CoffeeScript implementation of [Google Maps' MVCObject](https://developers.google.com/maps/articles/mvcfun).

 This is a standalone class - you can use it in any of your JavaScript applications, it doesn't have to be Google Maps related.

-### test

-    npm install
-    make test

-### API
+### APIs

 Methods | Return Value | Description
 ----- | ----- | -----
-addListener(eventName:string, handler:Function) | boolean | Adds the given listener function to the given event name. bindTo(key:string, target:MVCObject, targetKey?:string, noNotify?:boolean) | None | Binds a View to a Model.
+bindTo(key:string, target:MVCObject, targetKey?:string, noNotify?:boolean) | None | Binds a View to a Model.
 changed(key:string) | None | Generic handler for state changes.
 Override this in derived classes to handle arbitrary state changes. get(key:string) | * | Gets a value.